-Immunise Melbourne is an awareness campaign that aims to increase the vaccination rate of children 0-4 years across the greater Melbourne region.
+Immunise Melbourne aims to raise awareness about immunisation to increase the vaccination rate of children 0-4 years across Melbourne’s north and west.

 Although Australian rates of immunisation are some of the best in the world, there is a small and increasing trend of non-immunisation within the greater Melbourne area.
 Children who are not fully immunised are at risk of contracting vaccine-preventable diseases, such as diphtheria, tetanus, measles and polio, and the short- and long-term health consequences associated with these.